ferrarimarco/open-development-environment-devbox/README.md

 - *`psscriptanalyzer`*: to run [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) on every Powershell script in the current directory and its subdirectories
 - *`shellcheck`*: to run [shellcheck](https://github.com/koalaman/shellcheck) on every shell script in the current directory and its subdirectories

-### Oracle SQL Developer

-You should first start Oracle SQL Developer manually via command line (`/opt/oracle/sqldeveloper/sqldeveloper.sh`) because it needs to run the first setup.
-The default JDK is in `/usr/lib/jvm/java-8-openjdk-amd64/`.

 ## Example Vagrantfile

 ```ruby